RobbiNespu/zekr/doc/readme.txt

 Most of images and icons used in this application are taken from Linux icon packs, which are under Lesser General Public License 2.1, [zekr]/doc/lgpl-2.1.txt.
-Others are either unspecified or made by Zekr author under GPL.
+Others are either unspecified or made by Zekr author under GPLv2.